dashpay/docs/introduction/information.rst

 Cold Storage
   A method of generating and storing private keys completely offline.
-  One could use a desktop or laptop computer disconnected from the internet, a dedicated hardware wallet, a USB stick, or a paper wallet.
+  One could use a desktop or laptop computer disconnected from the internet, a dedicated hardware wallet, a USB stick, or a :ref:`paper wallet <dash-paper-wallet>`.
-  To learn more, visit our Cold Storage Guide Section.

 Confirm(ed) Transaction
   When a Dash transaction is made, a miner must verify that the